-The complaints committee will consist of three governors with no prior involvement or knowledge of the complaint, one of whom must be independent of the management and running of the Academy.
-Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than two governors from Bolder Academy available, the Clerk will source any additional, independent governors through another local Academy or through their LA's Governor Services team, in order to make up the committee.
-Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.
+The Complaints Panel will consist of three governors with no prior involvement or knowledge of the complaint, one of whom must be independent of the management and running of the Academy.
+Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Panel.
+If there are fewer than two governors from Bolder Academy available, the Clerk will source additional, independent governors through another local Academy or Academy, or through their LA's Governor Services team, in order to make up the Panel.
+Alternatively, an entirely independent Panel may be convened to hear the complaint at Stage 3.

-The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.
+The Panel will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.

 The complainant is invited to attend the meeting and they may bring someone along to provide support.
 This can be a relative or friend.
-Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+Generally, we do not encourage either party to bring legal representatives to the Panel meeting.
 However, there may be occasions when legal representation is appropriate.
 Advance notification must be given if legal representation is being used.